xin-hedera/hedera-mirror-node/docs/design/stacked-state-frames.md

 # `StackedStateFrames` and `UpdatableReferenceCache`

-## The `StackedStateFrames` for caching Hedera objects during contract execution
+## The `StackedStateFrames` for caching objects during contract execution

 ## Overview

-The purpose of this is to support `eth_call` and `eth_estimateGas`, both of which can update Hedera domain objects while executing contracts, but that updated Hedera state is never persisted past a contract's execution (and certainly _not_ to the database).
+The purpose of this is to support `eth_call` and `eth_estimateGas`, both of which can update domain objects while executing contracts, but that updated state is never persisted past a contract's execution (and certainly _not_ to the database).

-As each contract executes its changes to Hedera state must be kept: later execution may refer to the same Hedera object and want the updated state.
+As each contract executes its changes to state must be kept: later execution may refer to the same object and want the updated state.
 This also applies as contracts call other contracts.
 However, in a call to another contract, that call can either succeed or fail.
-In the success case changes to Hedera objects made by the _called_ contract are kept so that the caller can see them.
+In the success case changes to objects made by the _called_ contract are kept so that the caller can see them.
 But in the failure case ("revert") those changes must be thrown away so that the caller does _not_ see them.

 The `eth_estimateGas` call is more complicated: It must do a search for the proper amount of gas (for various complicated reasons) and it does that by calling the contract multiple times with the same arguments but different amount of allowable gas, in order to search for the closest gas estimate it can find that works.
-Each of those calls must access the same Hedera state no matter how many blocks have come in during the multiple executions of the same contract.
+Each of those calls must access the same state no matter how many blocks have come in during the multiple executions of the same contract.

 ## The Stacked State Frames: Principles of Operation